604.736.1640 Vancouver, British Columbia

 Conclusion

-Seasons Retirement has the resources available to assist residents with exercises for swollen ankles and legs.
+Seasons Retirement Communities has the resources available to assist residents with exercises for swollen ankles and legs.
 We’ve also provided a list of easy activities for older adults to improve their health and overall wellness.
 We’re dedicated to helping all our residents live their best lives and maintain their health and wellness.

 Discover Life at Seasons.
 Book a Personal Visit Today.